Shackelford County License Hearing Guide

 Even if your license is suspended, you may be eligible for an Occupational Driver's License (ODL), often referred to as a hardship or restricted license.
 This allows you to drive for essential purposes during the suspension period.

-• Eligibility Requirements: To be eligible for an ODL, you must demonstrate a need to drive for:
+• Eligibility Requirements: To be eligible for an ODL, you typically need to demonstrate that your license suspension is causing you undue hardship and that you need to drive for essential purposes such as:

 • Work